Travel agency

 A travel agency is a private retailer or public service that provides travel and tourism-related services to the general public on behalf of accommodation or travel suppliers to offer different kinds of travel packages for each destination.

 Travel agencies can provide outdoor recreation, arranging logistics for luggage and medical items delivery for travellers upon request, public transport timetables, car rentals, and bureau de change services.
 Travel agencies can also serve as general sales agents for airlines that do not have offices in a specific region.
 A travel agency's main function is to act as an agent, selling travel products and services on behalf of a supplier.
 They are also called Travel Advisors.
 They do not keep inventory in-hand unless they have pre-booked hotel rooms or cabins on a cruise ship for a group travel event, such as a wedding, honeymoon, or other group event.

+In the decades after World War II, travel and migration agencies also played a role in assisting international migration, alongside state programmes and intergovernmental organisations such as the Intergovernmental Committee for European Migration (ICEM, now the International Organization for Migration.).

 Business model

 Travel agencies often receive commissions and other benefits and incentives from providers or may charge a fee to the end users.
 Hotel owners and tour operators typically pay a higher commission rate to travel agencies, whereas airlines typically pay no commission.
 The customer is normally not made aware of how much the travel agent is earning in commissions and other benefits.
 A 2016 survey of 1,193 travel agents in the United States found that on average 78% of their revenue was from commissions and 22% was generated from fees.